Where the soul of the forest whispers in the mist

 Safari Highlights

-Trekking endangered mountain gorillas in Bwindi
+Intimate encounters with endangered mountain gorillas in Bwindi.

-Birdwatching across wetlands, forests, and lake habitats
+Birdwatching across diverse ecosystems including forests, wetlands, and lakes.

 More Gorilla Trekking Information to Know.